Freedom to Operate: Everything You Need to Know

 A claim may be construed to cover a specific action, but not another due to the definitions provided in the specification of the patent.
 A patent applicant may also admit certain things during the examination process, which could modify the claim.

 If you need help with freedom to operate, you can post your legal need on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.